YijianZhou/PAL/README.md

 ## Installation

-PAL is a set of codes.
+PALM is a set of codes.
 All you need is to setup proper Python environment.
 This can be accomplished easily by installing [Anaconda](https://www.anaconda.com/products/individual#Downloads) and [Obspy](https://github.com/obspy/obspy/wiki/Installation-via-Anaconda) sequentially.

 ## References